prs-dashboard/prs-dashboard.github.io/README.md

 - filtering is messy and may accidentally show items that are not expected to be visible.
 - no GUI for adding authors/repos, you have to edit an URL manually
 - basically non existing error handling
-- not checking if token from localStorage expired already

 Please feel free to submit issues\PRs, I'd be happy to address those at some point.